timsutton/brigadier/README.md

 There is one workaround performed by the script when running in this scenario, where the current working would normally be `\windows\system32`.
 In my tests on a 64-bit system, the MSI would halt trying to locate its installer components, due to the way Windows forks its `System32` folder into `SysWoW64` for 32-bit applications.
 When the script detects this working directory without a `--output-dir` option overriding it, it will set the output directory to the root of the system, ie. `%SystemRoot%\`.

-By default, when `--install` is used, it will clean up its extracted files after installation, unless the `--leave-files` option is given, so unless you want to keep the files around you shouldn't need to clean up after it.
+By default, when `--install` is used, it will clean up its extracted files after installation, unless the `--keep-files` option is given, so unless you want to keep the files around you shouldn't need to clean up after it.

 ## Running/building from source on Windows